Skip to content

 Portsmouth · UK-wide · PO19 1SY Reg 1074849 Registered charity Official website Charity Commission register

-AVERT is a registered charity (no. 1074849) working in children & youth across the United Kingdom.
-Its latest Charity Commission filing directs 70% of spending to charitable activities, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Avert is a registered charity (no. 1074849) working in health across the United Kingdom.
+Its latest Charity Commission filing directs 60% of spending to charitable activities, and files its annual accounts on time.
+Reported income changed sharply in 2022 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-AVERT has a Clarity Score of 62 out of 100 on CharityCompare (2 stars, Needs improvement).
+Avert has a Clarity Score of 59 out of 100 on CharityCompare (2 stars, Poor).
 Charity Commission registration number 1074849.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £205k, with 70% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2025: total income £704k, with 60% of expenditure on charitable activities.
 Accounts filing: up to date.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .